-Due to the ageing population in India, cases of non-communicable neurological disorders are increasing, affecting their quality of life.
-Overall, neurological disorders contribute to 10% of the total disease burden.
-Among these disorders, headache, epilepsy, and stroke are the leading contributors, with stroke also being the third leading cause of death1.
-Understanding the adaptability of the brain to these disorders is crucial for developing effective treatments and improving patient outcomes.
-This blog will explore neurological disorders, how the brain adapts and changes in response to these conditions, and the implications for treatment and recovery.
+The ageing population in India has contributed to a rise in non-communicable neurological disorders, significantly impacting quality of life.
+Neurological disorders account for 10% of the total disease burden in India.
+Among these, stroke, headache, and epilepsy are the leading contributors, with stroke being the third leading cause of death.
+Understanding how the brain adapts to these conditions is essential for developing effective treatments and improving patient outcomes.
+This blog explores neurological disorders, the brain's adaptability, and the implications for recovery.

 Synopsis

-The conditions that affect the brain, spinal cord, and nervous system (central and peripheral) are called neurological disorders.
-The major risk factors behind these nervous system disorders are high blood pressure, air pollution, high fasting plasma glucose, a high body mass index, and dietary risks.
-These diseases are mostly the result of infections, congenital anomalies, genetic abnormalities, traumatic injuries, or environmental health problems.
-These disorders can be divided into two categories: those affecting the CNS and the PNS.
+Neurological disorders encompass conditions that affect the brain, spinal cord, and nervous system (central and peripheral).
+Common causes include high blood pressure, air pollution, high fasting plasma glucose, high body mass index, and poor dietary habits.
+Infections, congenital anomalies, genetic issues, traumatic injuries, or environmental factors often lead to these disorders.

 Common Neurological Disorders

-The list of the most common neurological disorders or diseases is:
+Here is a list of the most common neurological disorders or diseases:

 -